-where the second equality is by construction.
-We assume that the claim also holds for all time horizons from $1$ to $M-1$.
-From the law of total probability, we obtain the following identities:
+Hence, the claim holds for the time horizon $0$.
+We assume that it also holds for all time horizons from $1$ to $M-1$.
+Observe that by the law of total probability, the following identities hold: